sabinach/a4-ludwig-subathon/README.md

 #### Project Description
 - Kind of a meme project :) More details to come when I do the actual writeup..
-- At the rate the subathon is going, I will finish/submit this website the exact day that Ludwig hits the 31-day cap!!!
+- At the rate the subathon is going, I will finish/submit this website the exact day that Ludwig hits the 30-day cap (Tuesday night)!!!

 #### Project Deliverables
 - Final Submission [[Writeup]()]